 - At 3.15pm, the classes will come out and the children will be sent over to their parents, once they have been spotted by the class teacher.
 We ask that parents collecting children from Year R position themselves as far away from the classes as possible so that the children can make their way to their parents more easily.
 Younger children can feel intimidated by crowds.

 - Please could parents, who have to collect children from a Reception class and another class in the school, collect from the Reception class first.
-Through prior arrangement with respective class teachers, siblings in different year groups can leave together though one classroom door.

 - Once all the children have been handed over to their parents, class teachers will be available for parents to speak to (unless that teacher is running an after school club, in which case they will be able to make an appointment at a later time).